phspagiari/demetriusmoro-unico.github.io/README.md

-# demetriusmoro-unico.github.io
+# MkDocs multi-repo

-multi-repo mkdocs with gh pages
+POC using multi-repo MkDocs and GitHub Pages.